scott-eric-kaufman/the-whole-sek/content/the-valve/2006-01-27-more-groovy-street-theater.md

 _Early SDS was pretty thoughtful, realistic, amd hopeful.
 But the combined impacts of the Vietnam War (a Democratic war supported by most liberals) and the drug culture ruined everything.
 SDS 1967-69 was pretty bad but by that time the Port Huron Statement was ancient history._

 Yes.
 And the distinction between people who thought of themselves as “political” revolutionaries and those who thought of themselves as “cultural” revolutions (i.e. hippies) was real into the 70s and beyond.
 Different people, different social networks, different clothes, different reading.
-Some people switched back and forth and some predominantly political people dropped acid, not to mention inhaling, but the differences remained real &amp; there was a certain amount of distance between the two.
+Some people switched back and forth and some predominantly political people dropped acid, not to mention inhaling, but the differences remained real & there was a certain amount of distance between the two.

 There were all those conversations about how the women’s movement would breach the gap between these two through “the personal is political.”